Magna Publications

-Magna Publications, Inc., also referred to as Magna, is a communications company that publishes higher education newsletters and manages onsite and online higher education seminars, workshops and conferences.
+Magna Publications, Inc., also referred to as Magna, is a communications company that publishes newspapers about higher education and manages on-site and online higher education seminars, workshops, and conferences.

 History

 Magna Publications is a Madison, Wisconsin based communications company that publishes higher education newsletters and manages onsite and online higher education seminars, workshops and conferences.
 Since William Haight founded the company in 1972, it has grown to the production of ten newsletters, three national conferences, numerous online and onsite seminars and workshops, and a business magazine.